Unlitofire/nitro-gen-checker/README.md

 # Warning

-- Don't edit index.js or gen.js or else the code will be tempered.
+- Don't edit index.js or gen.js or else the code will be tampered.